herzik-lab/ANTIDOTE/README.md

 By default, it will split the input starfile by the `rlnHelicalTrackLength` field.
 To split by a different field, use the `--antidote-label-field-name` flag with the desired field name.

-## Working with CryoSPARC job data
+## Working with data from CryoSPARC

 ### Extracting particles from CryoSPARC job data

-Because ANTIDOTE does not have built-in support to take CryoSPARC job data as input, the user must first convert the CryoSPARC job data to a format that can be used to run RELION 3D Classification, which then can be used as input to ANTIDOTE.
-The `antidote tools` command provides a tool to convert CryoSPARC job data to RELION 3D Classification input data.
-Currently, supported CryoSPARC jobs are Select 2D, Extract from Micrographs, Ab-Initio (Beta), and NU-Refine (Non-Uniform Refinement).
-Note that for Ab-Initio, all particles are included for the 3D Classification input data, regardless of the particle being used, not used, or class.
+ANTIDOTE operates on metadata from 3-D classification in RELION.
+If a user wants to apply ANTIDOTE to their particle stack in CryoSPARC, they must first convert the CryoSPARC job data to a format that can be used to run RELION 3-D classification, which then can be used as input to ANTIDOTE.
+For convenience, we provide a command in `antidote tools` to orchestrate this.
+CryoSPARC conversion is handled by [pyem](https://github.com/asarnow/pyem) Supported CryoSPARC jobs are Select 2D, Extract from Micrographs, Ab-Initio (Beta), and NU-Refine (Non-Uniform Refinement).
+Note that for Ab-Initio, all particles are included for the 3-D classification input data, regardless of the particle being used, not used, or class.

-To convert CryoSPARC job data to RELION 3D Classification input data, run the following command:

 ```
-(antidote) $ antidote tools convert-cryosparc --input /path/to/cryosparc/job/JXXX/ --output /path/to/relion/
+(antidote) $ antidote tools convert-cryosparc --input /path/to/cryosparc/job/JXXX/ --output /path/to/relion/project_dir/
 ```

-The `/path/to/relion/` folder should be the RELION project directory where the `relion` command is typically run.
-A star file will be generated in the user-provided RELION project directory (`JXXX.star`) and micrograph (`.mrcs` / `.mrc`) files will be symlinked to the RELION project directory, which can be used as input to RELION 3D Classification.
-The user can then run RELION 3D Classification on the converted data and then take the output from RELION 3D Classification and run inference with ANTIDOTE (as described above).
+The `/path/to/relion/project_dir/` folder should be the RELION project directory (where the `relion` command is typically run).
+A star file will be generated in the user-provided RELION project directory (`JXXX.star`) and micrograph (`.mrcs` / `.mrc`) files will be symlinked to the RELION project directory, which can be used as input to RELION 3-D classification.
+The user can then run RELION 3-D classification on the converted data and then take the output from RELION 3D Classification and run inference with ANTIDOTE.

 ### Re-importing particles into CryoSPARC